namjachingu/terraform-google-gke-cisco/README.md

 **Sponsors**

-Field sponsor of this project is Michael Maurer and ASE manager is Nicholas Nicolas Cervigni.
+Field sponsor for this project is Michael Maurer and ASE manager is Nicholas Nicolas Cervigni.